-This Oscar nominated movie depicts yet another nuclear war, yet the backdrop is young love.
-Get the tissues out—this one is a bit of a tear jerker, too, as you shake your head at the suffering and misery one can cause the other, and you’re reminded of the Nazi atrocities of the past, you’ll mutter the word “no” in utter disbelief more than once as this dystopian tragedy unfolds.
+This Oscar nominated movie depicts yet another nuclear war, however the backdrop is young love.
+Get the tissues out—this one’s a tear jerker, too.
+As you shake your head at the suffering and misery one can cause the other, and you’re reminded of the Nazi atrocities of the past, you’ll mutter the word “no” in utter disbelief more than once as this dystopian tragedy unfolds.

 This movie depicts a hauntingly real outlook on AI and the effects it has on society and the middle classes.
 One single mother is faced with a gruelling choice to aid her family’s survival.

 A truly dystopian movie, where “getting older is [simply] not an option.”

-What feels as something taken from the pages of Stephen King’s The Dome, “Between” offers more insight into the desperation of youth when all those above the age of 22 die from what appears to be a mysterious virus.
+What feels like something taken from the pages of Stephen King’s The Dome, Between offers more insight into youth’s desperation when all those above the age of 22 die from a mysterious virus.
 The kids can’t leave their small town due to quarantine restrictions, and eventually the world forgets their existence.

-But not all’s as it seems as the scientists swoop down.
+But not all’s as it seems as the scientists swoop down on this dystopian experiment.

 On The Beach

-This depiction represents a very real life in the event of a nuclear attack elsewhere, and what it could look like for those in the Southern Hemisphere.
+This depiction represents a very real life in the event of a nuclear attack in the Northern Hemisphere, and what it could look like for those in the Southern Hemisphere.
 With all nations destroyed, the Aussies have no choice but to sit back, contemplate life and wait for the nuclear cloud to come.
-Mass euthanasia, psychological terror and utter disbelief will leave you shaking your head at the very thought as parents bury their children—a very realistic movie/miniseries that influenced my writing career and perhaps even my life.
+Mass suicide, psychological terror and utter disbelief will leave you shaking your head at the very thought of parents euthanising their children—a very realistic movie/miniseries from my childhood that influenced my writing career and perhaps even my life.

 The Walking Dead – Yes.
 Really!